BBaysinger/bb-portfolio/docs/private-content-workflow.md

 - CV experience imports are intentionally controlled by `cv-experiences/order.yaml`, not by auto-importing every YAML file in the folder.
 This is the preferred workflow because it gives the developer explicit control over inclusion and ordering in Payload.
 - The root pull commands copy the current authored-content subset plus the supported media collections for an environment back into the configured staging root.
+- The root pull commands use the canonical configured staging root only for `pull-local`.
+Remote pulls are comparison/reconciliation exports and must use an explicit alternate destination.
 - Aggregate migration now means: stage the supported media collections into an internal temporary directory, migrate the full CMS database directly from source to target, then revalidate frontend project routes.
 - The backend direct commands remain dataset-specific (`import:project-descriptions`, `import:cv-content`, `export:project-descriptions`, `export:cv-content`), but the intended operator workflow is the aggregate wrapper.
 - A practical short-term path for targeted variants is to point these commands at different content roots, for example `../cms-content-variants/<target>`, while keeping Payload itself as a single effective site state.